+Notes from discussion:

+-It is noted that the gain suggested by the “YUV metric” above may not really reflect the rate saving.
+It is the metric that had previously been used in AHG13.
+It is not the weighted PSNR, which unveils rather 1% for AI, 1.28% for RA, 1% for LB/LP.
+Similar gains had been reported previously when shifting rate from luma to chroma by QP adjustment.

-Notes from discussion:- CE5-1.1 has a larger filter shape – even though having same number of coefficient values (and side information to be coded) as the common base, it increases the complexity of CCALF in terms of number of operations, as the filter shape is larger.
+- CE5-1.1 has a larger filter shape – even though having same number of coefficient values (and side information to be coded) as the common base, it increases the complexity of CCALF in terms of number of operations, as the filter shape is larger.
 This may not be justified by the small additional benefit in compression.

 - CE5-1.2 and CE5-1.3 are both reducing number of operations (6 instead of 8 multiplications), and alse need less parameters.
 For CE5-1.3, the loss is marginal (0.05%), for CE5-1.2, somewhat high (0.15-0.2%) compared to the common base.